 Wrapping your tattoo in cling film or plastic wrap is believed to have developed from the '60s and '70s Biker gatherings.
 Freshly tattooed Bikers were brazenly ripping off their bandages repeatedly, showing off their new tattoos, blood and ink oozing everywhere.

-- What you wrap your new tattoo with.
+- What should you wrap your new tattoo with?

 A critical step for a naturally healing tattoo is air-drying it out.
 Only expose your fresh tattoo to a clean environment like your bathroom rather than the garage.
 Once the top layer of a tattoo has dried out and flaked off, it will reveal your tattoo underneath.

 - Legislation in many countries requires a new tattoo to be wrapped in a sterile bandage to limit infections.

 - When you wrap your tattoo, the bandage or cover will limit the air flow to the surface of your new tattoo.